 The primary wide-area network (WAN) connectivity to the other District sites is via a high speed 10 Gbps WAN circuit between Moorpark College and the other District sites.
-Secondary and tertiary circuits running at OC-3 speeds (155 Mbps) run through a district-owned RF microwave network.
+Secondary and tertiary circuits running at Optical Carrier-3 (OC-3) speeds of 155 Mbps that run through a district-owned Radio Frequency (RF) microwave network.
 The connection from Moorpark College to the microwave WAN is connected via South Mountain in Santa Paula.
 The County of Ventura owns the South Mountain facility and the District rents space there.

 AT&T is the provider of telecommunications circuits, T1 voice circuits, and Internet circuits (via CENIC).
 Level 3 provides the SIP (Session Initiation Protocol) circuit used for the College VoIP (Voice over Internet Protocol) unified communication system.
 The circuits are all provided on the state CalNet 2 contract at substantial discounts over commercial rates.
-The District also participates in the California Teleconnect Fund, which reduces some circuit costs by up to 50 percent.
+The District also participates in the California

+Teleconnect Fund, which reduces some circuit costs by up to 50 percent.